firstandthird/papertrail-regex-search/README.md

-# GitHub Search to CSV Chrome Extension
+# Papertrail Regex Search Chrome Extension

 Adds a search box to filter your Papertrail logs by regular expression.